realnrxg/Attribute-Swap-Timer/README.md

 **Attribute Swap Timer** is a simple, client-side HUD mod that gives you instant, on-screen feedback for your post-attack attribute swaps.
 Stop guessing and start perfecting your PvP timing!

-Built for Fabric 1.21.10, this mod is lightweight and works on any server.
+Ported for Fabric 1.21.11, this mod is lightweight and works on any server.

 ## Features